College of Law FAQ

 When is the café open?

-On Jan.
-11, the Bistro will be open weekdays from 7:30 a.m. to 4 p.m. offering items from the grill, “Grab ‘n Go” items, coffee and bottled drinks.
-JD's café will be open Monday - Friday for breakfast from 8 a.m.- 9:30 a.m. and for lunch from 11:30 a.m. to 2 p.m.
+The Bistro is open on weekdays from 7:30 a.m. to 4 p.m. offering items from the grill, “Grab ‘n Go” items, coffee and bottled drinks.
+JD's café is open Monday - Friday for breakfast from 8 a.m.- 9:30 a.m. and for lunch from 11:30 a.m. to 2 p.m.
 On weekends, please visit the self-service station at the library.

 How do I order food?

 Students can take advantage of food bank supplies, or Student Affairs staff can go grocery shopping for them.
 Funds can be made available for groceries to be delivered through a service such as Instacart, and gift card can be provided for meal delivery through Uber Eats.
 Also, students in on-campus housing can have meals delivered from the cafeteria when it is open.

 What if I am concerned about the air quality?